 - Difficulty breathing

-If your dog exhibits any of the symptoms listed above, schedule an appointment with your veterinarian.
+If your dog exhibits any of the symptoms listed above, visit your veterinarian.
 Lyme disease, if left untreated, can lead to kidney failure and even death in severe cases.
 An untreated Lyme disease infection can have serious cardiac and neurological consequences.

 Diagnosing Lyme Disease in Dogs